Regents' Outstanding

 UT Rio Grande Valley

-Wimberly has taught all kinds of classes.
-He just created a new course which won an award called Race, Sexuality, and Class.
-He has also been teaching Social and Political Philosophy, Contemporary Continental, Propaganda, and Radical Philosophy.
-Wimberly still really gets a kick out of teaching good ol’ 101–Intro to Philosophy, too.
+Wimberly still really gets a kick out of teaching philosophy, including the good old “101” type courses.
 He loves taking what students think is going to be a throwaway course and turning it into something eye-opening or even life-altering.